 The old Marseille

-Marseille - Site
+Marseille - Cultural place

 Behind of the City Hall, the heart of the city’s old quarter is called “The Panier” (The basket).
 It’s name apparently derives from the sign of the 17th century inn “Le Logis du Panier” located there.

 The Maison Diamantée was built by rich Spanish and Italian trading partners.
 It was then lived in by well-established Marseille families before it was divided up into apartments during the Revolution.
 The Maison Diamantée is a perfect example of Provençal mannerism with its unusual façade decorated with raised diamond-shaped tips and the decorated panelled staircase that is unique in Marseille.

 At the end of the 19th Century the Maison Diamantée housed port workers and Italian immigrants.
 At the beginning of the 20th Century it was in a dilapidated state and set to be demolished.
 In 1922 it was bought by the "Art and Charity" foundation who then made the Committee of Old Marseille its owner.
 The Maison Diamantée became a National Heritage building in 1925 it was spared from being blown up in 1943 and since 1967 has housed the Musée de Vieux Marseille (Museum of Old Marseille).
 The museum undertakes to bring to the fore the city's unique qualities and historic traditions using theme-based exhibitions such as the King's galley ships, the 1720 plague, the model of the city centre built by Mr. Lavastre, traditional Marseille costume, interior decoration and furniture, santons and playing cards.

 Today, the Maison Diamantée is one of the few remaining souvenirs of the old city that no longer exists, of its aristocratic dwellings in the rich quarter of the city centre that was so dependent on the sea and on commerce.